 Strawberries are one of the first summer fruits to ripen.
+They are also my favorite.
 The most cultivated berry in the country, strawberries are grown in every state, with the majority coming from California and Florida.
 The long growing season runs from January through November.
 But peak strawberry season is April through June, so don’t wait: go get some!

 - 1 cup fresh strawberries (frozen are ok to use as well)

 - 1 cup Icelandic Skyr or Greek yogurt